FrancisBanville/ms_interpreting_probabilities/README.md

 probabilities, going as low as $0$ for forbidden links.
 Two important nuances must however be made here.
 Because of observation errors due to taxonomic misidentifications and ecological misinterpretations [e.g., due to cryptic species and interactions; @Pringle2020Resolving], many observations of interactions are actually false positives.
 Similarly, forbidden interactions can be false negatives if e.g. they have been assessed for specific phenotypes, locations or time.
 Implementing a Bayesian framework, which updates prior probabilities of interactions with empirical data, could lessen these errors.

 ## Probabilistic local networks

 As opposed to metawebs, probabilistic local food webs represent the likelihood that two species will interact at a specific location and within a given time period; in other words, they are context dependant.
+They could also represent the likelihood of observing these interactions within a given area and time.
 To be specific, space is defined here as the geographic coordinates $(x, y)$ of the spatial boundaries delineating the system, whereas time is the time interval $t$ during which interactions were sampled or for which they were predicted.
 We want to point out that they are not single values, but rather continued dimensions that could be outlined differently depending on the study system.
-Regardless of how they were defined, they always delineate a specific area $A$ and duration $t$.
+Regardless of how they were defined, they always delineate a specific area $A$ and duration
+$t$.
 These could refer to the sampled area and duration or to the targeted location and time period.

 Many factors could be taken into consideration when estimating the probability that a predator species $i$ interacts with a given prey species $j$ locally.
 One